miguelgondu/blog_hugo/content/posts/2020-12-24/on_stuttering.md

 ---
 date: "2020-12-24"
 title: "On Stuttering"
+summary: An essay on stuttering, my experience, and a little bit about the neuroscience behind it.
 ---

 At the beginning of this year I was visiting a research group at another university to present my PhD thesis project.
 I already knew a couple members of the group, because they had already visited us here in Copenhagen.
 I went to their university, I met with them and we went to a meeting room to introduce me to the rest of the group.